Nitintin/githubUsers/README.md

 # Github User Details

 This project was created purely using ReactJS.
 A user can fetch any user from github using just his username.
 The portal allows any visitor, to add multiple users, view their details and also sort them according to their name, location and followers.
 A user can then also reach to each users page by just clicking on indiviual card!
+### Live Website
+The project has been hosted on a shared netlfiy server.
+This was done so that you can test it easily on your system, be it desktop or mobile.
+Feel free to check this here - https://github-userdetails.netlify.app/

+## Design Principles
+ ### DRY - do not repeat yourself
+ I have made sure to made components as modular as possible so that duplicate and verbose code can be removed
+### SRP - single responsibilty principle
+Single responsibilty principle is being used.
+Logic and views(jsx) are seprated so that debuggin becomes easy and code is alot more modular

+## Technologies Used

+### custom hooks
+### node-sass
+### react functional components

 ## Fetching Data
 The data is being fetched directly from the API provided by github.
 You can access the API here - https://api.github.com/users/.
 To read more about this API please refer to this link - https://developer.github.com/v3/users/